Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Abstract

 \section{Abstract}

-Spatio-temporal action localization consists of three levels of tasks: spatial localization, action classification, and temporal segmentation.
-In this work, we propose a new Progressive Cross-stream Cooperation (PCSC) framework to use both region proposals and features from one stream (i.e. Flow/RGB) to help another stream (i.e. RGB/Flow) to iteratively improve action localization results and generate better bounding boxes in an iterative fashion.
-Specifically, we first generate a larger set of region proposals by combining the latest region proposals from both streams, from which we can readily obtain a larger set of labelled training samples to help learn better action detection models.
-Second, we also propose a new message passing approach to pass information from one stream to another stream in order to learn better representations, which also leads to better action detection models.
-As a result, our iterative framework progressively improves action localization results at the frame level.
-To improve action localization results at the video level, we additionally propose a new strategy to train class-specific actionness detectors for better temporal segmentation, which can be readily learnt by focusing on ``confusing" samples from the same action class.
+Spatio-temporal action localization consists of three levels of tasks: spatial localization, action classification, and temporal localization.
+In this work, we propose a new Progressive Cross-stream Cooperation (PCSC) framework that improves all three tasks above.
+The basic idea is to utilize both spatial region (\textit{resp.}, temporal segment proposals) and features from one stream (\textit{i.e.}, the Flow/RGB stream) to help another stream (\textit{i.e.}, the RGB/Flow stream) to iteratively generate better bounding boxes in the spatial domain (\textit{resp.}, temporal segments in the temporal domain).
+In this way, not only the actions could be more accurately localized both spatially and temporally, but also the action classes could be predicted more precisely.
+Specifically, we first combine the latest region proposals (for spatial detection) or segment proposals (for temporal localization) from both streams to form a larger set of labelled training samples to help learn better action detection or segment detection models.
+Second, to learn better representations, we also propose a new message passing approach to pass information from one stream to another stream, which also leads to better action detection and segment detection models.
+By first using our newly proposed PCSC framework for spatial localization at the frame-level and then applying our temporal PCSC framework for temporal localization at the tube-level, the action localization results are progressively improved at both the frame level and the video level.
 Comprehensive experiments on two benchmark datasets UCF-101-24 and J-HMDB demonstrate the effectiveness of our newly proposed approaches for spatio-temporal action localization in realistic scenarios.